homanhquan1812/Brainwave-Music-Website/README.md

 # Brainwave Website on Firebase
-This is the source of HCMUT Group 7's Brainwave Website project on Firebase
+This is the source of HCMUT Group 7's Brainwave Website Project on Firebase
 # Website address
 1. https://blob-hcmut.web.app
 2. https://blob-hcmut.firebaseapp.com